Interdisciplinary Graduate Program in Biomedical Sciences: Biochemistry and Molecular Biology

 Overview of the BMB Graduate Program

 The Graduate Program of the Department of Biochemistry and Molecular Biology is one of the largest and most successful on the UNMC campus.
 There are approximately 45 students enrolled in the program, with 4-8 students graduating each year with a PhD degree.
 We provide training for both research-based and education-oriented careers, with the average time to degree being five and a half years.
 Our primary goal is training future scientists and educators to apply critical reasoning skills to solve problems in modern experimental biology and in the classroom.
-In this program, students will learn how to perform novel and fundamental research in biochemistry and molecular biology in a laboratory under the mentorship of an advisor, which is a major requirement of this Ph.D. program.
-The student is expected to be trained, during the course of the Ph.D. training, to think critically, communicate effectively and perform research in an independent manner.
-This training is crucial for the success of students in their future professional work-places, including academia and industry.
+In this program, students will learn how to perform novel and fundamental research in biochemistry and molecular biology in a laboratory under the mentorship of an advisor, which is a major requirement of this PhD program.
+During the course of the PhD training, the student is expected to develop the ability to think critically, communicate effectively and perform research in an independent manner.
+This training is crucial for the success of students in their future professional work places, including academia and industry.
 Graduates from our program are highly successful in acquiring post-doctoral employment, with several excelling in jobs in the biotech and pharmaceutical industries.
 Some go directly into faculty positions at area colleges, but most do post-doctoral work at highly-regarded institutions around the country, including Harvard Medical School, National Institutes of Health, University of California, Stanford University, Stowers Institute for Medical Research, and the University of Pittsburgh School of Medicine.

-At the start of their first year of the Ph.D. program, students usually choose 3 laboratories among the faculty members enrolled in BMB to rotate for 6 weeks in each lab for the purpose of selecting an advisor and a general area for their dissertation research.
-The Program of Study is planned in a manner to accommodate each student’s individual interests and research needs.
-Students need to rotate in at least three laboratories before finally committing to a specific lab and mentor.
+At the start of their first year of the PhD program, students select 3 laboratories among the faculty members enrolled in the IGPBS-BMB program for 6 week rotation experiences in each lab.
+At the end of the first semester, students select an advisor and a general area for their dissertation research.
 The selection of a laboratory is a process of mutual acceptance by both the student and the mentor.
-Once the commitment is finalized, each student is expected to form a Ph.D. supervisory committee, which oversees the progress of the student through his/her Ph.D. training.
-The committee can be composed of 3-4 members of the UNMC graduate faculty, as well as external faculty with specific expertise as designated by the student and agreed to by the BMB Graduate Committee.
+Once the commitment is finalized, each student is expected to form a PhD supervisory committee, which oversees the progress of the student through his/her PhD training.
+The committee can be composed of 3-4 members of the UNMC graduate faculty, at least one of which has a primary appointment in the BMB department, as well as external faculty with specific expertise as designated by the student and agreed to by the IGPBS-BMB Graduate Committee.
 The student’s advisor will serve as the chair of the supervisory committee.
 Students will update their research progress by holding meetings of the committee on a regular 6-month interval.